 The main difference between this proxy-VPN combo and a double VPN is the lack of double encryption.
 Unless you’re doing something extremely sensitive, one layer of encryption should be enough security for your outgoing traffic.
 If that still isn’t enough, we have one more provider to share on this list.

 PIA is one of the cheaper VPNs we’ve encountered.
-The best deal with PIA is its three-year plan at $2.19 per month, or $79 every three years.
+The best deal with PIA is its two-year plan at $2.19 per month, or $79 every two years.
 PIA’s other plans include a $9.95 monthly plan and a $39.95 annual plan, which works out to $3.33 per month.
 PIA now offers a 30-day money-back guarantee, and the mobile app has a seven-day free trial.

 Final Thoughts: Double VPN Feature